The Race (Tay-K song)

 "The Race" is the debut single by American rapper Tay-K. It was originally released on SoundCloud independently on June 16, 2017.
 It was re-released for digital download and streaming by 88 Classic and RCA Records on July 29, 2017.
 The song charted at number 44 on the US Billboard Hot 100, and is from his debut album Santana World.

 Background

-Tay-K, whose real name is Taymor Travon McIntyre, recorded and released "The Race" while a fugitive from the police, after escaping house arrest before his trial on capital murder charges.
+Tay-K, whose real name is Taymor Travon McIntyre, recorded and released "The Race" while a fugitive from the U.S. Marshals Service.
+This was due to his escape from house arrest while on trial for capital murder charges in Texas.
 Tay-K makes references to this during the song, with the chorus being: "Fuck a beat, I was tryna beat a case.
 But I ain't beat that case, bitch I did the race."
 The charges, for which McIntyre was later convicted, stemmed from a home invasion in which 21-year-old Ethan Walker was killed.

 The song was later used as evidence during the sentencing phase of Tay-K's trial as it appeared that he had been boasting about being on the run from authorities.
 During the chorus of the song, Tay-K says: